bmeviauac01/softwarelab1/docs/Lab-ReportingServices/Exercise-2.md

     ![Preview](../images/reportingservices/rs-chart-preview-2.png)

 !!! example "SUBMISSION"
     Create a screenshot of the **report preview** page.
-Save the screenshot as `f2.png` and submit with the other files of the solution.
+Save the screenshot as `f2.png` and submit it with the other files of the solution.
 The screenshot shall include Visual Studio and the report preview.
 Verify that your **Neptun code** is visible in the diagram title!